 Type these details carefully.
 If you don’t know how to type, ask someone to help.

-After entering the details, there will be a button that says "Submit" or "Check".
+Click Submit: After entering the details, a button labelled "Submit" or "Check" will appear.
 Click or tap on it.

-The screen will show if you got the IPO shares or not.
+See the Result: The screen will indicate whether you received the IPO shares or not.
 It might say:

 Allotted: You got the shares!